popetj1580/startup/README.md

 # startup
-Change from local development environment
-Change from GitHub
+Change from local development environment (modified from GitHub) Change from GitHub